 Tupperware, Rubbermaid, Ziploc bags, any plastic container that's cloudy, stained, or scratched, plastic wrap on bowls.

-Glass containers with lids (Pyrex, Anchor Hocking, IKEA 365+), silicone bags (Stasher), beeswax wraps for covering bowls.
+Glass containers with lids (Pyrex, Anchor Hocking, IKEA 365+), silicone bags (Stasher), beeswax wraps for covering bowls and wrapping cheese.

 The most cost-effective full-kitchen glass storage solution.
 BPA-free plastic lids (food contacts glass only), dishwasher and microwave safe, oven safe without lids.
 Widely available at Target and Amazon.